 This does not mean you are a selfish mother, it only means you recognize and fulfill your own needs in order to nurture others.

-One common complaint we have as mothers is losing hope on our hobbies.
-Balancing motherhood and careers can mean the death of our passions.
+Balancing motherhood and careers can mean the death of our passions and hobbies.

 Try and find smart ways to engage with your hobbies again, love reading and no time to read, listen to an audiobook of your favorite book as you drive around on chores or to work.

 Love dancing, get daddy to babysit on weekend afternoons so you can attend a class.

 Even a small effort towards building your old passions helps rejuvenate the mind and bring back your enthusiasm to live life fully.

 In the midst of crazy parenting life, we all lose touch with our inner goals and dreams.
 You need an organized and intentional mindset to getting your dream life and goals.
 The Slay Your Goals Planner a 60 plus page printable planner helps you to brainstorm goals, get on track with goal setting, breaks your goals into mini actionable steps.

 It provides you with the road map to personal and professional success.
 Helping you discover key areas that need focus and ways to get there.

 Using a tool like this can help you rediscover lost passions, carve out a path of return to your career and make time for personal family goals.
 You can check my affiliate link here